How To Fix And Find Water Bubbles In The Ceiling

 Tools Needed

-The first thing to do when you see a water bubble forming in your ceiling is to try and determine how much damage has been done and what caused it.
-If there were any plumbing or roofing repairs done recently, this might be where the leak started.
+The first thing to do when you see a water bubble forming in your ceiling is to try and determine how much damage is there and what caused it.
+If you did any plumbing or roofing repairs recently, this might be where the leak started.
 Repair any pipes or roof leaks as soon as possible.

-To repair the water bubble in your ceiling you will need to pull off any loose paint or plaster around the area and cut out a section of drywall that is larger than the pooling area.
-If there are no hairline cracks, you can patch up the hole with drywall compound and sand it down smooth before painting over it.
+To repair the water bubble in your ceiling, remove any loose paint or plaster around the area and cut out a section of drywall larger than the pooling area.
+If no hairline cracks exist, you can patch the hole with drywall compound and sand it smoothly before painting over it.

 The next step is to drain away any water that is still pooling in the ceiling.
 You can use a wet vac or sump pump to remove as much water and condensation as possible.
-Once the area has drained you will need to ventilate it to make sure there are no pockets of water left for mold and mildew to grow.
+Once the area has drained, you must ventilate it to ensure no pockets of water are left for mold and mildew to grow.

 Finally, repaint over the new drywall and you’ll be water bubble free.

-Contact a professional if the area is too big for you to repair or it has been damaged beyond 10% of the floors surface.
-You can find a handyman at your local hardware store or one that offers services through “Home Services” websites such as Porch, Angie’s List and Craigslist.
+Contact a professional if the area is too big to repair or damaged beyond 10% of the floors surface.
+You can find a handyman at your local hardware store or one that offers services through “Home Services” websites such as Porch, Angie’s List, and Craigslist.

 Frequently Asked Questions